zavoloklom/docker-compose-linter/docs/rules/require-quotes-in-ports-rule.md

     ports:
       - "80:80"
       - "443:443"
+    expose:
+      - "3000"
 ```

 ## Rule Details and Rationale

-This rule ensures that the port numbers specified in the `ports` section of services are enclosed in quotes.
-Quoting
+This rule ensures that the port numbers specified in the `ports` and `expose` sections of services are enclosed in
-ports helps avoid potential issues with YAML parsing, where unquoted numbers might be misinterpreted or cause unexpected
+quotes.
+Quoting ports helps avoid potential issues with YAML parsing, where unquoted numbers might be misinterpreted or
-behavior.
+cause unexpected behavior.
 By enforcing this rule, we ensure that the configuration is more robust and consistent.

 When mapping ports in the `HOST:CONTAINER` format, you may experience erroneous results when using a container port
-lower than 60, because YAML parses numbers in the format `xx:yy` as a base-60 value.
-For this reason, we recommend
+lower than 60, because YAML parses numbers in the format `xx:yy` as a [base-60 value](https://yaml.org/type/float.html).
-always explicitly specifying your port mappings as strings.
+For this reason, we recommend always explicitly specifying your port mappings as strings.

+Although the expose section in Docker Compose does not suffer from the same YAML parsing vulnerabilities as the ports
+section, it is still recommended to enclose exposed ports in quotes.
+Consistently using quotes across both `ports` and
+`expose` sections creates a uniform configuration style, making the file easier to read and maintain.

 ## Options